Common Dandelion – Taraxacum Officinale: Edible & Medicinal Uses of the #1 Gateway Herb to Foraging Wild Plants

 Common Mallow – Malva SPP.

-Related to marsh mallows, the malva spp. of mallow around Haliburton isn’t native.
+Related to marsh mallows, the Malva spp. of mallow around Haliburton isn’t native.
 But it is an edible and medicinal wild plant with similar uses to the more popular marshmallow herb.
-Common mallow (malva neglecta) is rare around Haliburton.
-You’re much more likely to find white or pink flowered musk mallow (malva moschata), listed as …
+Common mallow (Malva neglecta) is rare around Haliburton.
+You’re much more likely to find white or pink flowered musk mallow (Malva moschata), listed as …

 Read more